 These six stages are part of a pedagogical initiative aimed at promoting debate “to indicate the directions for the recovery of our rights,” said the head of state during the event held this Tuesday, November 7.
 In defining such historical moments, the Venezuelan people will be greater equipped to decide clearly what their vote will be in the consultative referendum regarding the Essequibo territory scheduled for Sunday, December 3.

-Who Are the International Criminal Court Judges Handling the Essequibo Case?
+Who Are the International Court of Justice Judges Handling the Essequibo Case?

 These are the six moments that define the historical development of the territorial controversy between the Bolivarian Republic of Venezuela and the Cooperative Republic of Guyana: